 Graduate specializations: MEd—School Library Media Administration

-Full Details of the learning objectives, assessment plan, student outcomes, and evidence of continuous improvement for these programs of study can be found at itls.usu.edu/about/assessment.
+Full details of the learning objectives, assessment plan, student outcomes, and evidence of continuous improvement for these programs of study can be found at itls.usu.edu/about/assessment.

 Objectives and Requirements

-There is no major in instructional technology and learning sciences.
 Two minors are offered, one in School Library Media Administration and another in Multimedia Development.